The Medieval Combat Society

 Died: 1369, Fontenay le Comte, Poitiers, France

 Parents: James (died 1334) married Eve of Clavering (died 20 September 1369, buried at Langley Abbey, Norfolk, England) daughter of John of Clavering, 2nd Lord Clavering and Hawise de Tibetot.
-She married 1: Thomas of Aldithley, son of Nicholas of Aldithley and Catherine Giffard She married 2: Sir Thomas de Ufford before 2 December 1308.1 She married, thirdly, Robert of Benhale, Lord Benhale before 1342.
+She married 1: Thomas of Aldithley, son of Nicholas of Aldithley and Catherine Giffard She married 2: Sir Thomas de Ufford before 2 December 1308.
+She married, 3: Robert of Benhale, Lord Benhale before 1342.
 She and Sir James Audley were associated after 1314

 Peter Audley (died 1359)